jnvm/dbq/readme.md

 If your credentials have `information_schema` access, `db.schemize()` will query it and put a representation of the database's tables and their columns at `db.table` for easy referencing elsewhere in code.

 ### Setup & Options
-Any key:value passed to the `db` options object is `Object.assign`ed to `db`, so will overwrite defaults.
-Useful to create your own logging.
-For example, I like to add an `ellipsize` option to it & the logger so I can see partial or full queries if debugging.
 ```javascript
 var mysql=require("mysql").createPool({
 			   host:'x',user:'x',password:'x',database:'x'